smokeml/smokeml.github.io/icseae.md

 The report file: [csa_report0.json](/assets/text/csa_report0.json)

-CSA reports no memory leak for tmux.
+CSA reports no memory leak for Tmux.
 (Note that there are two "Logic Error" bugs reported by the "cplusplus.NewDeleteLeaks" checker.
-They are clearly not memory leaks).
+They are not memory leaks).

 ### Facebook Infer